 The National Court Register is accessible to public – anyone has access to registration files of entities registered in the NCR (in the relevant District Court).
 Extracts from the NCR are obtainable within the whole country in the Central Information of the NCR offices.
 On the other hand, nobody can plead ignorance of information contained in the NCR.

-In addition, on the following web site http://pdi.cors.gov.pl/KRSSED/ one may search entities entered into the National Court Register.
-The aforementioned entities may be searched by their business name or NCR number and on the web site in question are provided basic data of the searched entity.
+In addition, on the following web site : https://ekrs.ms.gov.pl/web/wyszukiwarka-krs/strona-glowna one may search entities entered into the National Court Register.
+The aforementioned entities may be searched by their business name or NCR numer.
+One will then find the basic data of the searched entity.